50k-Customs/DAF-XF/README.md

 If you found bug or you have any reference material of DAF XF please use Issues on github.

-### ISSUES

-For now none.
-It was tested on 1.20.1s game version

 ### TODO

 This is known todo list for this mod:
-- fix for missing licence plates
 - new mirrors
 - paintable visor & front fender part